CLSLong - Transparent.png

 How can I join?

 Conservation Land Stewards are recruited once per year in winter.
 Applications will be reviewed and candidates notified in early spring.
 Participants must attend the mandatory training (see below).
-Please note that Conservation Land Stewards must go out in pairs, and EALT is not able to assign partners.
+Please note that Conservation Land Stewards must go out in pairs, and EALT will not assign you a partner.
 We strongly recommend signing up for training with a partner.
 Stewardship duties commence in May.

 The deadline for the 2024 team has already passed.
 Join the waitlist to train as a Conservation Land Steward next year!